Blog > Category > Posted: 2023-Jun-29, Updated: 2024-Jul-09

 Dynamic performing windows

-Dynamic windows are available from most manufacturers, they contain integrated insulating blinds that can be used to reduce heat loss in winter (open) and solar gain in summer (closed).
+Dynamic windows are available from most manufacturers.
+They contain integrated insulating blinds that can be used to reduce heat loss in winter (open) and solar gain in summer (closed).

 Smart windows